 A Porsche Museum tour includes video and audio guides, which makes the experience even more fulfilling.
 And, the kids aren’t left behind; there are special attractions tailored for them, as well.

 The best thing about this tour is that it’s also the beginning of the factory tours.
 Yes!
-Crown your day with a tour to where these ‘German machines’ are manufactured and assembled.
+Crown your day with a tour of where these ‘German machines’ are manufactured and assembled.

 See Related: What is the Size of Germany?